swalkeranalytics/swalkeranalytics.github.io/README.md

 ## Sample Analytics Projects

+Selected examples demonstrating how I approach analytics, reporting, and dashboard design using public or instructional data.
 All projects referenced on the site use **public, sample, or instructional data only**.
 No proprietary, employer, or internal data is included.

 ### Databricks Analytics Dashboard (Sample Data)